Trump says he could meet North Korea’s Kim at DMZ

 Such trips to the demilitarized zone, the heavily fortified border between North and South Korea, are usually undertaken under heavy security and the utmost secrecy.
 Trump tried to visit the DMZ when he was in Seoul in November 2017, but his helicopter was grounded by heavy fog.

+The meeting would come at a time of escalating tensions.
+While North Korea has not recently tested a long-range missile that could reach the U.S., last month it fired off a series of short-range missiles.
+Trump has brushed off the significance of the tests, even as his own national security adviser, John Bolton, has said they violated U.N.
+Security Council resolutions.

+Trump also suggested Saturday that the North was prepared to turn over additional unidentified remains of unknown American and allied service-members.
+At least six Americans have been identified from 55 boxes of remains delivered by the North last year after Trump's first meeting with Kim, but the Defense Department announced in May that it was halting efforts to recover additional remains, citing lack of cooperation from North Korea.

-Associated Press writers Hyung-jin Kim in Seoul, South Korea, and Darlene Superville in Washington contributed to this report.
+Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, and Darlene Superville and Jill Colvin in Washington contributed to this report.

 Comments